Ouranosinc/figanos/AI_POLICY.md

 ## Disclosure

-Mark AI involvement in commit messages with a trailer:
+Mark commits written completely by AI with a trailer in the commit message:

 ```text
 Assisted-by: <tool name>